redis/redis-om-dotnet/README.md

 ### Why this is important

-Without RediSearch or RedisJSON installed, you can still use Redis OM to create declarative models backed by Redis.
+Without RediSearch or RedisJSON, you can still use Redis OM to create declarative models backed by Redis.

 We'll store your model data in Redis as Hashes, and you can retrieve models using their primary keys.

 So, what won't work without these modules?

-1. Without RedisJSON, you won't be able to nest models inside each other, like we did with the example model of a `Customer` model.
+1. Without RedisJSON, you won't be able to nest models inside each other.
-2. Without RediSearch, you won't be able to use our expressive queries to find models -- just primary keys.
+2. Without RediSearch, you won't be able to use our expressive queries to find object -- you'll only be able to query by primary key.

 ### So how do you get RediSearch and RedisJSON?